BoysWhoVibe/PhoneParty/replit.md

 This is a self-hosted online implementation of the party game Mafia, built with a modern full-stack architecture.
 The application supports multiple game phases including lobby management, town naming, role assignment, night/day cycles, voting, and game resolution.
 It's designed to handle real-time multiplayer gameplay with a focus on smooth user experience and reliable state management.

+**Current Status**: Core lobby functionality is complete and tested.
+Players can create games with 4-letter codes, join lobbies, add test players for development, and successfully start games.
+The system transitions properly between game phases and supports both host-driven and player-voting town naming modes.

 ## User Preferences

 Preferred communication style: Simple, everyday language.